Prateek2690/Summary-Courses/Summary-Courses/ReadMe.md

                     - we can handle outliers
                         -also feature scaling
     - Build a Feature engineering pipeline, to analyze new data, to produce reproducible research, to deploy code.

+ ## Missing data: There could be 3 different categories of missing data
+        # MCAR - No relationship with other variables or given information
+        # MAR - some relationship with other variable
+        # MNAR - systematic relationship with other variables

+## Cardinality: High cardinality tend to:
+    * overfit the linear models (some of the labels may only be present in the test set)
+    * create bias in tree based models
+- so feature engineer the high cardinality variables
+- club the labels with low frequency into RARE labels